 It occurred to me that often people hold onto behavior because it is helpful for them.
 So I started to think of all the ways that people benefit from being Angry and it seems like I should share it.
-Hope you enjoy.
+Hope you enjoy it.

 - It provides an excuse for immature behavior.
 When people are angry they are not getting what they want.
 So rather than just accept that the world doesn’t give them what they want, they throw a temper tantrum and then say “I had a right to be angry.”
 Yes, everyone has a right to be angry, but often anger is not helpful when you are a mature adult.

-- It is easier to be angry then to solve the issue.
+- It is easier to be angry than to solve the issue.
 I think another benefit people have from being angry is that they don’t have to solve the issue.
 Many times people would rather get angry about something, than look at themselves and consider what role they have in contributing to the situation.
-With anger we can place the blame “in the world” rather than in ourself.
+With anger, we can place the blame “in the world” rather than on ourselves.

 - It distracts us from unpleasant truths.
 When we get angry at someone or ourselves, it often is to protect us from unpleasant truths.
 Do we get angry that someone cut us off in traffic, or rather our feelings of feeling vulnerable and unsafe?
 Rather than acknowledge our feelings, we steamroll over them and look to assign blame to someone else.
 Many times our anger prevents us from experiencing the reality of what is going on inside ourselves.